 One irritation was the inability to tell whether a puzzle (or multi, letterbox or wherigo) was solved already of not.
 Another was the inability to tell which caches are disabled.
-I regularly spend ages at a site looking for a cache before checking the logs and discovering that the cache has been disabled for some length of time.
+I regularly spend ages at a site looking for a cache before realising it had been disabled for some time.
 Sometimes they are there, so I still want them on the GPSr, but I like to know when I start searching that it might not be there.

-I tried to have a look at whether it was possible to use the fairly complex schemes of custom icons I’ve implemented in Memory-Map and BaseCamp.
-What followed was a very frustrating dive into some fairly dark recesses of the internet in an ultimately fruitless search for a way of enhancing what I’d done.
-After much, pain I found a post on a forum site in which a well-known London cacher had stressed that on the Montana your options are very limited.
+It proved to be a very frustrating dive into some fairly dark recesses of the internet.
+After much pain I eventually found a post on a forum site from a well-known London cacher.
+It stressed that on the Montana your options are very limited.
 He suggested the best thing to do, and that’s what I’ve implemented.
 What he confirmed was :

 - Custom icons on the Montana can only be applied to waypoints, not to geocaches

 - The Montana relies on a fixed relationship between cache type and icon which is embedded in the firmware somewhere, not in a configuration file – the <sym> tag in a GPX file is irrelevant because the Montana doesn’t use it